Anubis-programmer/ANUVerzum/README.md

 <h3>Babel setup</h3>

-The package ships with a Babel preset that configures JSX for you.
+The package ships with a Babel preset that configures both JSX and TypeScript for you.
 Add it to your project's <code>babel.config.json</code>:

 ```json